-In 2020, the Foundation was awarded a federal grant for research to support the elimination of cervical cancer (the "Program") in the amount of \$9,884,540 to be disbursed over 5-years.
-This funding is administered by the CIHR and the first installment of \$1,928,588 related to fiscal 2020 portion of the grant is outstanding and included in accounts receivable as of March 31, 2020.
 The Foundation has entered into a sub-grant agreement with the University of British Columbia ("UBC").
-UBC will govern the research and complete all required grant reporting as laid out by CIHR as specified in the grant agreement.
-The CIHR, the Foundation and UBC have developed a terms of reference to facilitate disbursement of these funds to UBC.
-According to the agreement, the Foundation retains approximately \$197,000 of the 2020 annual funding to complete the knowledge translation component of the grant, the associated costs of which are incurred in the unrestricted fund.
+UBC will govern the research and complete all required grant reporting in accordance with the terms of the CIHR grant agreement.
+The CIHR, the Foundation and UBC have developed a term of reference to facilitate disbursement of these funds to UBC.
+According to the agreement, the Foundation retains approximately \$197,000 of the 2021 annual funding to complete the knowledge translation component of the grant, the associated costs of which are incurred in the unrestricted fund.
 As directed by the CIHR, the completion date of the Program is no later than March 31, 2024.
 Unspent funds at the end of the Program may be repaid to or redirected by the CIHR.